Man faces execution in death of estranged wife, her daughter

 Armstead was stabbed more than two dozen times while Green drowned Jazzmen in the home’s bathtub.

-Authorities said Green also intended to kill Armstead’s two other children, then 9 and 12.
+Authorities said Green also intended to kill Armstead’s two other children, then 9-year-old Jerrett and 12-year-old Jerome.
 Green stabbed the younger boy but both survived.

 “Told (Green) because we’re too little to die and we won’t tell anybody about it,” the 9-year-old told jurors in testimony about how he convinced Green to spare their lives.